3 Ways Yoga Can Help Shift and Change Your Mindset

 So here are the 3 ways Yoga can help you shift and change your mindset for self-awareness and personal growth.

 #1 Yoga helps you become more flexible – physically & mentally

 I often hear people say that they are not flexible enough to start yoga.

-When my body doesn’t move the way I wanted, I often get really frustrated and I even feel very emotional about it.
-I didn’t know what this meant till my yoga teacher explained what it is all about.
-I honestly thought that I was just so inflexible and I am just not good at yoga!
+When my body didn’t move the way I wanted, I used to get really frustrated and I even feel very emotional about it.
+I didn’t know what this meant until my Yoga teacher explained what it is all about.
+I honestly thought that I was just so inflexible and just not good at Yoga!

 So if you are thinking that you are not flexible enough to start yoga, your mind is also being inflexible.